 In modern days, a slow website is a killer.
+In fact, a slow website is costing you money!
 Especially for those of you who are operating an online business.

 In its infancy stage, your website platform is optimized for speed.
 But as time goes by, you’ll probably experience a slower load time.

 This happens because you’re building your website as you progress.

 Images are being added, along with additional codes from the use of plugins for specific functions.

 The speed of your website can affect your online income because people just don’t have as much time to wait around anymore.